 Other resources (e.g., confidential, emotional, medical, law enforcement):

 There are additional resources that are available to you on campus and in the community, including law enforcement reporting options for the purpose of pursuing a criminal investigation, confidential medical care (e.g., evidence preservation, pregnancy prevention, treatment of STIs), and confidential psychological and emotional support.

 For any report under this Policy, every effort will be made to respect the privacy of all people involved in a way that is consistent with the need to carefully assess the report and to take any necessary steps to stop the conduct, prevent it from happening again, and address its impact.
 Information will only be shared with those people who have a need to know in order to protect the safety and well-being of those involved.
-See page 14 of the Policy for more information.
+See the Policy for more information.

 Good samaritan reporting/disciplinary leniency for reporting:

 Any person who makes a report will not be subject to disciplinary action by the University for their own personal consumption of alcohol or other drugs at or near the time of the incident, provided that the consumption did not harm or place the health or safety of any other person at risk.
 The Office of the Dean of Students may require a follow up meeting in which support, resources, and educational counseling options may be required for a person who has engaged in the illegal or prohibited use of alcohol or drugs.

 (3) WHAT HAPPENS WHEN A REPORT IS MADE

 - A small response team consisting of EOC staff and partner departments who have a need to know will meet to conduct an initial assessment of the incident, any risk of harm to those involved or to the broader campus community, and the need for any interim protective measures for the safety and protection of those involved.